New to teaching A’Level in 2009, in this blog we share our ideas, best websites and resources we’ve developed along the way.

 Course material, not innovative but good notes for filling gaps in knowledge or for pupils to read and supplement their own notes.

 This site is fantastic for summary sheets for pupils, I direct pupils to this site for revision.
 This section of the website is great for word documents and lots of end of topic assessments and OCR schemes of work.
 Again some editing maybe required for your course and pupils.

 This is not the easiest site to navigate, after selecting the module and then the topic you need to click open this resource to access the page of downloadable resources.
 All resources are free and include starter activities, videos and interactive teaching resources.
-This link should take you straight to the core maths resources.
 I love the e-chalk resources especially this demonstration of gradient relationship between tangents and normals, click and drag the red dot to move the tangent.
 Click on the wheel to make sure the normal is shown also.

 10) Math Tutor